-If you’re not sure which Hawaiian Island to visit, in this article I’ll help you decide.
-Having spent three months flitting between the islands, I crammed in as many sights and activities as I could and although I have my personal favourite (more on that below), each island offers different experiences depending on the kind of trip you’re planning.
+If you’re not sure which Hawaiian Island to visit, I’m here to help you decide.
+Having spent three months flitting between the islands, I crammed in as many sights and activities as I could and although I have my personal favourite (more on that below), each island offers different experiences depending on the kind of trip to Hawaii you’re planning.

 Understanding the Hawaiian Islands: An Overview

-Prone to disorganisation, I didn’t have clue about the detail of Hawaii when I boarded my last-minute flight.
-I picked up a guidebook in San Francisco during a 4-day layover and left it neatly unopened in my bag until I climbed onboard my flight to Oahu.
-But even when I started to read about the islands of Hawaii, I couldn’t quite get a grasp on Hawaii in the same way I usually do with new destinations.
+Prone to disorganisation, I didn’t have clue about Hawaii when I boarded my last-minute flight.
+I picked up a guidebook in San Francisco during a 4-day layover and left it neatly unopened in my bag until I boarded my flight to Oahu.
+But even when I started to read about the islands of Hawaii, I couldn’t quite grasp Hawaii in the same way I usually do with new destinations.
 Perhaps it was the number of islands and the differences (and similarities) between them or maybe I was having a mental block, but it took me more a bit more research online (and then 3 months in the islands) to truly figure things out.

-So, with that in mind, let’s start with the overview of the Hawaiian islands I wish I’d had before I arrived.
+So, with that in mind, I’ll start with the overview of the Hawaiian islands I wish I’d had before I arrived.

 There are eight Hawaiian Islands in total but from a tourism perspective they can be categorised as follows.